CruxConnect/crux-docs/_ordering/get_orders_export.md

 name: Get Orders Export
 position: 3.01
 method: post
-description: Get an Export of the Order List via an email
+description: Get an Export of the Orders via an email
 right_code: |
   ~~~ json
   {